 On a Hill

-We don't envisage such a development in PVsyst in a previsible future.
+As far as we don't have a model for the implementation of such a strategy, we cannot envisage this development in PVsyst in a previsible future.